ofbeaton/phabricator-fullname/README.md

 ## Creating

+Aim to make the less changes possible.
+This is why we only replace `getName` with `getFullname` instead of removing the whole case statement.

 Checkout Phabricator.
 Make two copies of the `phabricator` subdir, `a` and `b`.
 Make your changes to `b`.

 ```